If you or someone you know is experiencing or is at risk of experiencing homelessness, call: 801-990-9999.

 Winter Overflow Shelter

 The State of Utah requires that counties develop plans to address the need for overflow shelter during the winter months.
-Salt Lake County’s plan for winter overflow shelter was approved in August 2023.
-More beds are being provided than in previous years.
-The overflow shelters will be open 24 hours a day, 7 days each week.
-Three meals will be served daily.
+More overflow beds are being provided each winter due to increases in people experiencing homelessness.
+The overflow shelters are open 24 hours a day, 7 days each week.

 Housing for Medically Vulnerable People

-The Medically Vulnerable People (MVP) Program Facility will be located in Sandy and provide interim housing and medical services to seniors and veterans experiencing homelessness.
-Salt Lake City is financially supporting this interim housing facility and is grateful to Sandy City for being a part of regional solutions.
+The Medically Vulnerable People (MVP) Program Facility is located in Sandy and provides interim housing and medical services to seniors and veterans experiencing homelessness with 165 beds.
+Salt Lake City has financially supported this facility and is grateful to Sandy City for being a part of regional solutions.

 The Other Side Village